moontide/WeChatBotEngine/doc/ReadMe.Chinglish.md

 - `OnEmotionMessageReceived` Triggered when an Emotion message received.
 - `OnSystemMessageReceived` Triggered when a System message received.
 - `OnMessageIsRevokedMessageReceived` Triggered when a MessageIsRevoked message received.
+- `OnRequestToMakeFriendMessageReceived` Triggered when a RequestToMakeFriend message received.
 - `OnContactChanged` Triggered when a contact was changed.
 - `OnContactDeleted` Triggered when a contact was deleted.
 - `OnRoomMemberChanged` Triggered when a room member changed.